satyadipon/testcafe-tests/README.md

 ```

 ## How to run test
-Clone the repo and load the directory into a shell/terminal/command prompt
+Clone the repo and load the directory into a shell/terminal/command prompt.
 And, run the following command

 ```